Kid playing a game

 7 Activities for Kids to Build Social Skills at Home

 Kids who build strong social skills are more likely to be successful later in life.
-Not only do social skills pave the way for healthy relationships, they also position kids for better learning outcomes
+Not only do social skills pave the way for healthy relationships, they also position kids for better learning outcomes.

 While kids pick up social skills from going to school and playing with friends, you can help boost their skills at home too.
 As your family social distances during the pandemic, it’s vital to keep developing social skills at home.